LSC-CyFair Math Department

 Procedures at the Beginning of the Semester

-1. Instructors should prepare a syllabus for each course they teach using the official Lone Star College-CyFair syllabus template and incorporating the necessary information from the departmental course description.
+1. Instructors should prepare a syllabus for each course they teach using the current Lone Star College-CyFair syllabus template and incorporating the necessary information from the departmental course description.
 This template and these course descriptions are linked from the Resources for Instructors page.

 2. In planning their courses, instructors should plan to cover all sections of the text listed in the course descriptions but they may rearrange those sections if a different order fits better with their philosophies and styles.